gms4/case-study-etl-elt/README.md

 jupyter notebook
 ```

 This will open an interface in your browser where you can write and execute code interactively.
+You could also add Jupyter Notebook's extension to your VSCode and run the project locally.

 ### 6. Install and Configure dbt
 **dbt** (Data Build Tool) is a tool used to transform and organize data within the database.
 It enables efficient data pipeline creation.
 To install dbt, use: